Is Geometry Enough for Matching in Visual Localization?: Reprojection Error AUC

 \section{Reprojection Error AUC}

 \newtext{ For MegaDepth, we reported the mean reprojection error area under the cummulative curve (AUC) with thresholds at 1, 5 and 10 pixels.
 This metric was inspired by the pose error area under the cummulative curve used in \cite{Sarlin2020CVPR,Sarlin2021CVPR,Sun2021CVPR}.
-However, in our case, as the scale unit of MegaDepth is undetermined and might be inconsistent across scenes, we have to compute the AUC based on reprojection error instead of pose errors for consistency.
+However, in our case, as the scale unit of MegaDepth is undetermined and might be inconsistent across scenes, we have to compute the AUC based on reprojection error instead of pose errors to ensure consistency.
 To compute our proposed AUC metric, for each query, we project the inlier 3D points, \ie, the 3D points involved in the ground-truth (gt) correspondences, onto the query image using the gt pose and the estimated pose.
-The mean reprojection errors are computed as the means pixel distances between the gt projections and estimated projections of the 3D points.
-Then we compute the area under the cummulative recall curve up to a specific pixel error threshold as illustrated in ~\cref{fig:reprojection-error-auc}.
+The mean reprojection errors are computed as the mean pixel distances between the gt projections and estimated projections of the 3D points.
+Then we compute the area under the cummulative recall curve up to a specific pixel error threshold as illustrated in \cref{fig:reprojection-error-auc}.
 Finally, we normalize the area by the error threshold to keep the metric score $\in [0, 100]$.

-As described in \cref{sec:dataset_details}, the gt correspondences are computed at 1 px threshold, which means the 2D projections obtained by projecting the inlier 3D points using the gt camera pose have up to 1 pixel distances to our labelled gt 2D keypoints.
-Therefore, this metric produced relatively low scores at 1 pixel threshold (\cref{tab:ablat_archs})) even using our Oracle matcher.
+As described in \cref{sec:dataset_details}, the gt correspondences are computed with \camr{a 0.001 normalized} threshold, which means the \camr{bearing vectors} obtained by projecting the inlier 3D points using the gt camera pose have up to \camr{a 0.001} distance to \camr{the bearing vectors of} our labelled gt 2D keypoints. \camr{This tolerance is reflected in pixel space, resulting in} relatively low \camr{AUC} scores at 1 pixel threshold (as shown in \cref{tab:ablat_archs}) even using our Oracle matcher.
 However, this does not affect the function of the AUC metric that is to reveal the performance gap between different methods.
 We showed that the AUC metric yields similar conclusion as the pose error quantile metric used by BPnPNet~\cite{Campbell2020ECCV}. }